amazon-archives/skill-sample-nodejs-calendar-reader/instructions/1-voice-user-interface.md

         | The invocation name must not contain the wake words "Alexa," "Amazon," "Echo," "Computer," or the words "skill" or "app." | hackster initial skill; word skills |
         | The invocation name must be written in each language you choose to support.
 For example, the German version of your skill must have an invocation name written in German, while the English (US) version must have an invocation name written in English. | kitchen stories (German skill) |

-    *  **Audio Player** For this Quiz Game skill, we won't be using any audio files, so you can select No for this option.
+    *  **Audio Player** For this calendar reader skill, we won't be using any audio files, so you can select No for this option.
 If you would like to learn more about adding audio to your skills, please check out our [Audio Player Guide](https://github.com/alexa/skill-sample-nodejs-audio-player).

 6.  **Click the Next button to move to the Interaction Model.**